Your Guide to Establishing a PMOaaS

 A transition to a managed service model is a large scale organizational change.
-Thus, it should be treated as any other large program with a plan for the change and consideration into how that change can best be managed going forward.
-We have worked with many clients to help them capture the benefits of PMaaS including reduced management effort, improvements in PM capability and improvement in delivery quality.
+Thus, it should be managed as any other large program with plans for change.
+We have worked with many clients to capture the benefits of PMOaaS, including:

-Our approach reflects our core competency in Project Management, of course, and is based on establishing a plan for success.
-To keep things simple we aligned our approach with the tried and true Identify, Define, Deliver and Close mirrored in most project management approaches; modifying the later phases to support continuing to an operations based service in lieu of a project.
+Our approach reflects our core competency in Project Management Office operations and is based on establishing a plan for success.
+To keep things simple, our approach used the four tried and true phases: Identify, Define, Deliver, and Close.
+We modified the later phases to support continuing to an operations based service in lieu of a project.

-Here are the four steps in moving to a PMO Managed Service:
+Here are the four steps in moving to a PMOaaS:

 Step One: Identify

-In the first step, you need to determine the current landscape and define the vision, goals and KPIs or key performance indicators by which the service will be governed.
+In the first step, you must determine the current landscape.
+This includes defining the vision, goals, and key performance indicators (KPIs) that govern the service.
 One of the key tenants of a successful managed service is the ability to pay for results, not resources.
 In order to do that, you must identify the key requirements for the service and set appropriate metrics for success.

-It may be necessary at this point to also get some “light touch” consulting to stabilize your programs or projects to bring them under control and to prevent having to make a lot of change in the future.
+At this point, it could be necessary to also get some “light touch” consulting to stabilize your programs or projects.
+This consulting can bring them under control and to prevent having to make a lot of change in the future.

 Step Two: Define

-In the second step, there’s a shadowing or learning period, where the service provider typically performs a portion of the work along side existing resources.
+In the second step, there’s a learning period where the consultants work alongside existing resources.
 These resources could be in house staff as well as external contractors.
-The point of this phase is to define a book of work or catalog of activities for the service, along with a mobilization plan.
+The point of this phase is to define a book of work or catalog of activities along with a mobilization plan.

 Step Three: Deploy

 The third step is the deployment and adoption of the managed service.
-By this point, the service delivery has become standardized, the pricing is set, and the provider has been able to get a clear picture of what the client wants and takes it over.
+Delivery is standardized, pricing is set, and the project managers understand what the client wants and takes it over.
 In the previous ramp up graphic, the path illustrates moved from a learning phase to a scaling phase.
-In scaling, the client is continuing to move projects into the portfolio or Book of Work through a managed change control process.
+In scaling, the client is moving projects into the portfolio or Book of Work through a managed change control process.

-If not already started by this point, during scaling the addition of regular reviews or service performance assessments will aid in ensuring that service satisfaction is maintained as more projects are added into the portfolio.
+During scaling, you should have regular reviews so that your client is satisfied as more projects are added into the portfolio.
 Key performance indicators can include resource fulfillment times, customer satisfaction levels, onboarding progression and service delivery status.